 - What will you do if you don't find the border of the cancerous lesion?
 (The Mohs procedure is not complete until all cancer is completely removed.
 However, in a few instances, follow-up treatment is necessary.)

 - How will the wound be repaired?
 Will I need a plastic surgeon to repair the wound?
-Within the Skin Cancer Center, Marcy Neuburg, MD, has expertise in the Mohs procedure and in reconstructive surgery, so the majority of wounds are repaired during the cancer removal session.
-For more complicated repairs, an ocuplastic surgeon or other plastic surgeon with expertise in a particular area may perform the repair immediately following the procedure or at another time that is appropriate for you.
+Within the Skin Cancer Center, the majority of wounds are repaired during the cancer removal session.
+For more complicated repairs, an oculoplastic surgeon or other plastic surgeon with expertise in a particular area may perform the repair immediately following the procedure or at another time that is appropriate for you.
 The goal is cure of the cancer with the best cosmetic outcome.